Dieniss/mikrotik-ipsec-lab/README.md

 Each MikroTik VM has two adapters (WAN + LAN); each Windows VM has one.

-> **VM notes:** RouterOS is not in VMware's guest OS list — *Other Linux 2.6.x kernel* works.
+> **VM notes:** RouterOS is not in VMware's guest OS list; *Other Linux 2.6.x kernel* works.
 The VM must use **BIOS** firmware and an **IDE** disk; RouterOS 6.x has no driver for VMware's SCSI/SATA/NVMe controllers and the installer will report *no harddrives found*.
-1–2 GB of disk and 128–256 MB RAM is plenty.
+1-2 GB of disk and 128-256 MB RAM is plenty.

-Because *Connect a host virtual adapter to this network* is enabled on each VMnet, the host holds an interface on all three segments — which is what makes it possible to manage both routers from WinBox on the host without a jump box.
+Because *Connect a host virtual adapter to this network* is enabled on each VMnet, the host holds an interface on all three segments, which is what makes it possible to manage both routers from WinBox on the host without a jump box.

 ---

-## Phase 1 — Base configuration
+## Phase 1: Base configuration

 RouterOS ships with no addresses and no DHCP client.
 Everything here is static.